adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/webapp/overview.md

 # Web Application Overview

-This section provides an overview of the web application, which serves as the user interface for the Blockchain Voting System.
-It is built using Next.js and allows users to interact with the smart contracts.
+This section provides an overview of the web application, which serves as the user interface for the Embedded Blockchain Surveillance System.
+It is built using React and allows officials to monitor surveillance sessions, view video streams, check criminal detection status, and interact with the smart contracts via viem.